Meetings

 We meet on the first Wednesday of the month, February to December, at St Martins Presbyterian Church, 43 St Martins Road, Christchurch, starting with morning tea and socialising at 9.30am before our guest speaker's presentation at 10am.

-Our next meeting will be held on Wednesday 6th May 2026 with guest speaker, Kate Russell, who will be talking on Modern Slavery.
+Our next meeting will be held on Wednesday 6th May 2026 with guest speaker, Kate Russell, Executive Director of Hagar NZ, who will be speaking on Modern Slavery and Human Trafficking - Hagar's response.
+Hagar’s work is rooted in the belief that every individual deserves freedom, dignity and a life free of exploitation.

 • 6/05/2026 10:00 AM